RiceCrispyy/d2-prebl-explorer-info/README.md

 > Currently in development and not available.
 Will be free and open source on release!

+> !!
+Warning: This repository is WIP.
+Important parts might be missing !!

 ## Timeline
 Planned release within 2 weeks